 Locks is a neighborhood favorite and one that visitors might not be acquainted with.
 Historically, the building used to be a sweet shop.
 However, during the Irish rebellion, it was used as a vantage point to spy on the British soldiers’ barracks across the road.
 Now, it just serves marvelous food.

 Their menu is a hot take on French cuisine but uses only the freshest Irish ingredients.
 For example, you could start with the Kelly oysters from county Galway and finish with the côte de boeuf.
 Honorary mention must also be given to the pastry chefs for their spread.
 Namely, the Seville orange cake and salted caramel tart.
 Make sure to book in advance.

 Address: 1 Windsor Terrace, Portobello, Dublin

 €€ | Ethiopian Food Truck | Takeaway | The Liberties

 Mel Roddy, one of three siblings from Ethiopia who grew up in Dublin, is serving the only Ethiopian food available in Ireland!
 And boy, we are lucky to have it.
 Gursha’s food truck is situated in the heart of The Liberties, available for both collection and takeaway.

-For €21, you can mix five dishes, which includes national Ethiopian foods, such as yebeg tibs, doro wat and gomen.
+For €21, you can mix five dishes, which include national Ethiopian foods such as yebeg tibs, doro wat, and gomen.
 All dishes are served on injera bread and are meant to be eaten with your fingers.